 Calculating Dirty Price

 Luckily, dirty price is very simple to calculate – you merely calculate the value of the clean price and add the accumulated interest.
-(And yes, that’s about as easy as it gets in finance. )
+(And yes, that’s as easy as it gets in finance. )

 Either way, now you know a lot more about what drives bond pricing in the market – and you have a little more clarity about the theory behind the numbers.
 Hope you enjoyed the bond pricing calculator and the explanations for how we are calculating the clean and dirty price!